sunilkumardevalla/ruby-bot/README.md

 ## How to use the bot

-This Bot has five commands
+This Bot has two commands

 - [x] /start - It start the bot, and the bot says Welcome.
 - [x] /greet- It display greeting message randomly in different languages.